-I recently saw a good breakdown from SEO Ryan Stewart on how they run effective PPC marketing funnels on Facebook that utilize webinars in the middle of the funnel.
+We recently created a good breakdown on how to run effective PPC marketing funnels on Facebook that utilize webinars in the middle of the funnel.

 Here’s a breakdown of how that works:

-- ToF: First, they create a blog that resonates with their target audience and send paid traffic to it to get brand awareness up and build trust with their free resource.
+- ToF: First, create a blog that resonates with your target audience and send paid traffic to it to get brand awareness up and build trust with our free resource.
 This traffic will serve as the retargeting piece of the pie.

-- MoF: Next, these blog viewers are retargeted, this time with an invite to join a webinar.
+- MoF: Next, retarget these blog viewers, this time with an invite to join a webinar.

 - BoF: Finally, with an additional retargeting layer, the website visitor and the website visitor who opted in and watched the webinar are targeted once more, this time for a more direct call to action to book an appointment.

-While the blog initially drives interest and brand awareness, it’s the webinar that pushed people over the edge to move into that consideration mode.
+While the blog initially drives interest and brand awareness, it’s the webinar that pushes people over the edge to move into that consideration mode.

 Below is an example of a retargeting ad for a webinar from Neil Patel.